Siuuap/concert-reservation/README.md

 # How to run the app:
 1. Firstly, clone the concert-reservation and concert-server projects.
-2. Within the concert-server project, create a .env file and perform the step follow the attach file in email add the following lines of code:
+2. Within the concert-server project, create a .env file and perform the step follow the attach file in email and add the following lines of code:

 SUPABASE_URL= (follow the instructions provided in the attached document in an email)